 Venture Round in 2005

-Volantis Systems Limited specializes in intelligent content adaptation solutions for the mobile Internet sector.
-The company provides a Content Delivery Platform (CDP), which includes a suite of mobile portal and e-commerce applications designed for mobile operators to promote, sell, and deliver diverse content.
-The CDP features several modules, such as a Mobile Development Framework that offers a device adaptation engine, a Mobile Content Storefront for content management, and Buzzcast, which personalizes content feeds and integrates advertisements.
-Additionally, the platform includes a Mobile Content Transcoder for converting PC-oriented sites to mobile-friendly versions and tools like Feed Builder and Site Builder to enhance subscriber engagement and allow users to create personal mobile websites.
-Volantis also offers a Java-based Mobility Server for developing mobile applications and Ubik.com, a service for designing and hosting mobile websites.
-Established in 2000 and headquartered in Guildford, United Kingdom, the company has expanded its presence with offices in the United States, Hong Kong, Poland, and India, serving clients in telecommunications, media, finance, and online businesses.
+Volantis Systems Limited specializes in intelligent content adaptation solutions for the mobile internet market.
+The company provides a Content Delivery Platform (CDP), which includes a suite of mobile portal and e-commerce applications designed to enable mobile operators to promote, sell, and deliver content from various sources.
+Key components of the CDP include the Mobile Development Framework, which features a device adaptation engine; the Mobile Content Storefront for managing storefronts; and Buzzcast, which integrates multiple content feeds and personalizes them for users.
+Other offerings include the Mobile Content Transcoder for converting PC-oriented sites to mobile formats, Feed Builder for enhancing subscriber loyalty, and Site Builder for creating personal mobile websites.
+Volantis also offers the Mobility Server, a Java-based platform for developing and running mobile applications, Ubik.com for designing and hosting mobile websites, and Volantis Framework 5.3, which aids in building portals and applications with customizable user interface components.
+Founded in 2000 and headquartered in Guildford, United Kingdom, the company serves a diverse clientele including mobile carriers, media, entertainment, financial services, and online businesses, with additional offices in Washington, Hong Kong, Krakow, and Pune.

 Ceon